 In your entire day of 24 hours, pick one breath that you will mindfully breathe – just one.
 Take a deep breath in and slowly breathe out.
 Feel your lungs expand and contract, notice your chest rise and fall, and listen to the sound of your breath.

 Those who practice mindful breathing will be able to tell you how much meaning it gives to your life.
-Just knowing that you’re a living, breathing, intricate soul is enough to power you through
+Just knowing that you’re a living, breathing, intricate soul is enough to power you through whatever life throws at you.
+It all starts with one meaningful, intentional breath.

 4. Experience Your First Two Bites